 Surgery can help some men whose symptoms impact their quality of life but have an increased risk of side effects (Rassweiler et al., 2006).
 The side effects of both traditional procedures mentioned above led to the development of several minimally invasive techniques (Smith et al., 2017).
 Although the newer surgical therapies reduce the risk of treatment complications, they have higher clinical failure rates requiring further treatment (Oelke et al., 2013).

 For men with mild to moderate urinary tract symptoms, lifestyle changes, watchful waiting, and medications are usually tried first.
 Lifestyle changes can help relieve the symptoms of BPH, while some drugs may improve urine flow.

 Can you reduce an enlarged prostate?

 Yes – anti-androgens that block the production of androgens or inhibit their biological activity can starve the prostate of essential growth factors.
-Inhibiting the growth-promoting effects of these factors shj,rinks the prostate gland, reducing the impact of an enlarged prostate.
+Inhibiting the growth-promoting effects of these factors helps to reduce the size of the prostate gland.

 Common medicines include:

 - 5-alpha reductase inhibitors – block the conversion of testosterone to the active DTH.
 Finasteride is an example of a 5-alpha-reductase inhibitor.
 However, there are certain associated with the use of 5-alpha reductase inhibitors that patients do need to be aware of.
 These side-effects can be unpleasant.
 Retrograde ejaculation has been noted in some patients.The patient may also note a reduction in their erectile function.
 This can cause symptoms associated with erectile dysfunction.

 - Alpha blockers- Alpha-Blockers are a class of prescription medications used to relax muscles around small blood vessels.
 There are several medications available as alpha-blockers, with Flomax being one of the most commonly prescribed.